springernature/frontend-playbook/practices/managing-node-projects.md

 ## Handling dependencies from third parties

-A question that comes up from time-to-time is, should we commit the contents of the `node_modules` directory or any selected module into version control.
+A question that comes up from time-to-time is, "should we commit the contents of the `node_modules` directory or any selected module into version control?"
 On the whole we don't recommend this practice, as you should be able to install & deploy apps and their external dependencies reliably.
 Also some modules may be compiled differently on each host platform.

 Wherever possible we suggest instead: